gettypubs/keepitmoving/content/participants.md

 - **Kendra Roth**

-    Metropolitan Museum of Art
+    Metropolitan Museum of Art, New York, New York

-    New York, USA
+    USA

 - **Ulrik Runeberg**